Posted on 28 Jan 2021

 - Living with Symptoms

-These courses have been designed to not only provide accurate, useful and validated information, but to act as tools for you to improve your own health and wellbeing, and ability to self-manage your condition with confidence.
+The courses on our IBD management app have been designed to not only provide accurate, useful and validated information, but to act as tools for you to improve your own health and wellbeing, and ability to self-manage your condition with confidence.
 They are useful resources for those in any stage of their arthritis journey.
 For those who are newly diagnosed, our courses can help you learn more about how lifestyle and wellbeing management can complement your new treatment plan.
 For those who have had their diagnosis for a while, our courses can help you find new ways to stay healthy whether you’re in remission or in flare.

 All of these courses are flexible, so you can start, pause, and pick them back up as you please, as we understand that we all need a break sometimes!